Ten Thousand Repetitions

 Early on, we called it the rule of 10,000

-back then we would sometimes run cycles of 1000 repetitions.
+this way anymore, back then we would sometimes run cycles of 1000 repetitions.
 That would include each kick and each hand technique during training cycles.
 Likewise, when attempting to perfect the fine points of a Kata,

 So what does the rule of 10,000 really mean?

 I can share a story related by Steve James the great country blues and roots musician.

 Steve had been teaching a slide guitar class and had volunteered insights into some of his unique guitar fills.
 Not unexpectedly, some in the group were challenged by the dexterity demanded to strike the notes cleanly.

 One of the students hailed Steve, saying in frustration that he would never get it, questioning whether it was even possible.
 Steve encouraged the student, noting the grist for any situation where you’re attempting to

 learn new technique is repetition.
 The only question for the student was whether he could rise to the test.
 The student queried, “Exactly how much repetition?”
 Steve answered, “As much as it takes.”
 The student posited

 whether that meant a hundred, a thousand, ten thousand.
 Steve underscored, “Whatever it takes.”
 All that Steve could promise was that repetition would result in improvement and that enough repetition would eventually